Skip to main content

 Museum / Indigenous art

-Arthur Erickson's breathtaking 1976 building houses one of the world's finest collections of Northwest Coast First Nations art — the Great Hall's 15-metre glass walls frame totem poles against rainforest, and the Bill Reid sculptures alone justify the 30-minute bus ride to UBC.
+Arthur Erickson's 1976 building houses one of the world's finest collections of Northwest Coast First Nations art.
+The Great Hall's 15-metre glass walls frame totem poles against rainforest.
+The Bill Reid sculptures alone justify the 30-minute bus ride to UBC.

 Historical garden